kimgoetzke/listem/README.md

 # The Listem Project with MongoDB Atlas and Realm

-This repository contains a simple, minimalist to-do list Android app written in C# using .NET 8 MAUI, the CommunityToolkit, and MongoDB Atlas with Realm and Flexible Sync.
+This repository contains a super simple, minimalist list Android app written in C# using .NET 8 MAUI, the CommunityToolkit, and MongoDB Atlas with Realm and Flexible Sync.
 It also contains a UI test project for end-to-end testing using Appium and NUnit 4.

-The goals were to 1) learn something about .NET MAUI and Android app development by building on my first ever mobile app, the [Shopping List app](https://github.com/kimgoetzke/practice-maui-shopping-list) which I had created the week before, and 2) make it look a little less nasty and explore using some shared, custom controls.
-In addition, I wanted to 3) create a fully deployable application.

-> [!NOTE]
-> I explored creating an ASP.NET Core backend (see
-> branch [use-backend-api](https://github.com/kimgoetzke/practice-maui-listem/tree/use-backend-api)) but I didn't find
-> an easy solution to deal with data synchronisation and conflict management (e.g. offline vs online changes, especially
-> to shared lists).
-This eventually led me to implement MongoDB Atlas with Realm and Flexible Sync because it allows
-> for offline-first development, deals with conflict resolution, and even offers authorisation/authentication.
+It was created to learn how to create and publish an Android app.

 ![Screenshots PNG](./docs/assets/screenshots.png)

 ### Overview

-- A super basic, minimalist to-do list app targeting Android
+- A super basic, minimalist app for lists, targeting Android
-- Users can register and log in to save their lists and use collaboration features
+- Users can register and log in without requiring an email address (only a username and password are needed)
 - Users can share lists with other users through the app and collaborate on them
-- Alternatively, the app can be used without account/connection, storing all data in a SQLite database on the device
-- Lists can be somewhat customised by adding categories or list types (e.g. changing to shopping list exposes a quantity control)
+- Lists can be somewhat customised by adding categories or list types (e.g. changing type to shopping list exposes a quantity control in the UI)
 - A list's content can be exported to the clipboard as text
 - List items can be imported from a comma-separated string from the clipboard and merged with the current list
 - Native confirmation prompts are used for destructive actions